Overview¶

 The HPE CSI Driver is deployed by using industry standard means, either a Helm chart or an Operator.
 An "advanced install" from object configuration files is provided as reference for partners, OEMs and users wanting to perform customizations and their own packaging or deployment methodologies.

-Delivery vehicles¶
+Delivery Vehicles¶

 As different methods of installation are provided, it might not be too obvious which delivery vehicle is the right one.